Lemoncode/lc-validation-summary/README.md

-ngValidationSummary is a customizable AngularJS directive providing a container with all the required fields in a web form section.
+A customizable AngularJS directive providing a container with all the required fields in a web form section.

 Take a look at the samples included with the source code to see it in action.